Anonymised case profile · Cross-Border Marketing Build

 What the IRA Section 30D shift opened.

-Cross-Border Build, three to six months.
+Cross-Border Marketing Build, three to six months.

 • Deck and RFQ stack.
-Replacement deck written for US OEM purchasing readers, RFQ response template calibrated for US OEM PPAP and APQP cadence, executive summary and US installed-base statement at the top, technical attachments after.
+Replacement deck written for US OEM purchasing buyers, RFQ response template calibrated for US OEM PPAP and APQP cadence, executive summary and US installed-base statement at the top, technical attachments after.

 • US service and parts architecture.
-Discrete US-readable statement of spares lead-time, on-site engineer placement, uptime guarantee structure, and US warranty posture, surfaced as a discrete page on the US-facing site and in the US deck.
+Discrete US-market statement of spares lead-time, on-site engineer placement, uptime guarantee structure, and US warranty posture, surfaced as a discrete page on the US-facing site and in the US deck.

 What was rebuilt.